-The same survey found that 90% of sales and marketing professionals believe that when initiatives and messages are aligned, the customer experience is positively impacted.
+• 90% of sales and marketing professionals believe that when initiatives and messages are aligned, the customer experience is positively impacted.

-In fact, misalignment between sales and marketing can cost B2B companies 10% or more of revenue loss annually.
+Misalignment between sales and marketing can cost B2B companies 10% or more of revenue loss annually.
+Yet 1 in 4 businesses describe their sales and marketing as misaligned or rarely aligned.

-Either they don’t fully understand the impact of misalignment, or perhaps they have no idea where to even begin to start the process of working together effectively.
+Either they don’t fully understand the impact of misalignment, or perhaps they have no idea where even to begin to start the process of working together effectively.

-A problem as old as the hills
+A tale as old as the hills

 Companies have been trying to align sales and marketing for decades - with varying levels of success.